leaves

 Maple leaves

-There are two ways of looking at everything--even our famous New England autumn leaf bonanza.
-We can view it as a big, boring yard job--or as a free source of soil fertility for the coming year.
-Leaves are also important habitat for overwintering insects.
+There are two ways of looking at everything, even our famous (or infamous) New England autumn leaf bonanza.
+Leaf removal is sometimes a big yard job--but it's also a free source of soil fertility.
+Leaves are important habitat for overwintering insects, reptiles, and amphibians.
 Leaf piles provide food for overwintering birds.
+The nests of ground-nesting bees are disguised and protected by fallen leaves.

 There are five ways, by my count, to capture the value of leaves.
-See "Put Leaf Mulch to Work."
-If you're having trouble with the link, please download the file below.
+See "Death.
+Taxes.
+Autumn Leaves."
+Or download the article, "Put Leaf Mulch to Work: Five Ways," attached below.

 Subscribe to leaves